ilir-g/aurelia/README.md

 dotnet run
 ```

 With the first command we will be sure that all packges are restored.
-And then we run application and to see it open on a browser (https://localhost:5001/swagger/index.chtml)
+And then we run application with dotnet run, to see it open on a browser (https://localhost:5001/swagger/index.chtml)
 ## Front-End Development Workflow
 To run the frontend app open source code and run the following commands:
 ```